-Before we were KOMBI, we were the Gold Glove Company – proud Montreal-based glove makers since 1911.
 In 1961, a group of the company’s avid skiers got together and created a glove with knuckle protection for skiing (designed to shield the hands from downhill racing gates).
-At a time when branding was becoming more and more important, they launched a brand dedicated to ski gloves that they called KOMBI after their first design which combined the promise of warmth and function.
+At a time when branding was becoming more and more important, they launched a brand dedicated to ski gloves that they called KOMBI after their first design, which combined the promise of warmth and function.
 Today, that promise continues to warm the hearts of Canadian families and winter lovers around the world.

-Take a peak at our brand video to learn about Kombi’s rebranding in sound and images here.
+Take a peek at our video to learn about Kombi’s rebranding in sound and images.

-We work with 15 factories located in China which we selected with great care.
-Many of them actually work exclusively for us as a joint venture and each is certified by an independent audit that ensures they meet international health and safety requirements.
-While our Montreal Production team visits our factories 3 to 4 times a year, we also have a Shanghai-based office of 9 dedicated experienced personnel who oversee the implementation of our quality standards and who maintain relations with our factories.
+We work with 15 factories in China that we have selected with great care.
+Many of them work exclusively for us as a joint venture, and each one is certified by an independent audit that ensures they meet international health and safety requirements.
+Our Montreal production team visits our factories several times a year, and we also have an experienced Shanghai-based team dedicated to overseeing the implementation of our quality standards and maintaining good relations with our factories.

-So here’s the big question.
-There isn’t one perfect answer because warmth depends on individual blood circulation, on weather conditions and on your activity levels.
-But what we can say, is that our insulated gloves and mitts with a Comfort Level of 4 are typically the warmest.
-They feature the most advanced water and wind protection such as GORE-TEX® with the best insulation (Primaloft® or KOMBI Down) for maximum warmth.
+People ask us this all the time!
+There’s no perfect answer to this question, because warmth depends on individual blood circulation, weather conditions and the activity you will be doing.
+But what we can say is that, apart from our heated products, our insulated gloves and mitts with a Warmth Factor of 4 are typically the warmest.
+They feature the most advanced water and wind protection such as a GORE-TEX® membrane and premium insulation (Primaloft® or KOMBI Down) for maximum warmth.

 Here are some tips to keep your hands toasty: